pyrsia/.github/contributing.md

 The following summarizes the process for contributing to the Pyrsia project.

+## Code of Conduct

+We follow the OpenSSF's (Open Source Security Foundation) [code of conduct](https://openssf.org/community/code-of-conduct/)

 ## Dev-flow & Pull Requests

 Pyrsia follows the ["Forking Workflow"](https://blog.devgenius.io/git-forking-workflow-bbba0226d39c).
 You can see GitHub's